Esri/Geospatial-Center-Code/README.md

 [Visual Studio Code](https://code.visualstudio.com/) is a great IDE to use with strong and easy-to-use GitHub integration.
 Generally, you can follow this workflow for contributing using VSCode:

 - In VSCode
-  - Cloning the repo
-    - Making a local copy of the repo on your machine
+  - Cloning the repo: Making a local copy of the repo on your machine
+    - Open up the command prompt
+    - Navigate to a directory to copy contents
+    - Use the command: git clone [repository] (e.g. git clone https://github.com/Esri/Geospatial-Center-Code/)
   - Creating a branch
     - You’ll make your changes/additions here first
   - Adding your script(s)